hfiref0x/VBoxHardenedLoader/Binary/install_signed.md

 > hidevm_efiide is for VM with IDE controller and EFI

-If you plan to use EFI VM see "Appendix: Using EFI VM" before doing any further steps.
+If you plan to use EFI VM see "Appendix B: Using EFI VM" before doing any further steps.

 In our example we created VM without EFI support and with SATA/AHCI controller so we will use hidevm_ahci script.
 Open it with notepad and change the following lines: